 The 10 most breathtaking views of Toronto

 The most breathtaking views of Toronto delight passers-by, professional photographers and amateur Instagrammers with new ways to appreciate the city.
-Whether at dawn or dusk, or even during a super storm, these locations give us all a chance to marvel at the metropolis we call home.
+Whether at dawn or dusk, these locations give us all a chance to marvel at the metropolis we call home.

 Here are my picks for where to go for the most breathtaking views of Toronto.